NBA will not “jump in line” for Covid-19 vaccines, says Adam Silver

 - Details

-- Category: Soccer
+- Category: NBA

 The government announced that they are allowing spectators in outdoor sports venues in England starting December 2.
 Thus, football clubs prepare for fans in the stands.